SkyDotBit/moyai-fix/README.md

 ## Credit
 - Cynosphere - Original developer
 - Sky.Bit, Pineapple - Fix developers
+- Thank you, Nexpid, for the help and the deps.ts file!!
 ## Notes
 - iOS does not support .ogg or .webm files.
 - This is not finished yet!!
 Please do not install until all bugs are removed and all features are added!
 Ty! :D